medined/perl-5-by-example/perl_5_by_example/errors.md

 function.
 <P>Then, you'll see what a signal is and how to use the <TT>%SIG</TT>
 associative array to create a signal handling function.

-<H2><A name="Checking for Errors">Checking for Errors</A></H2>There is only one
+## Checking for Errors

-way to check for errors in any programming language.
+There is only one way to check for errors in any programming language.
 You need to test the return values of the functions that you call.
 Most functions return zero or false when something goes wrong.
 So when using a critical function like <TT>open()</TT> or
 <TT>sysread()</TT>, checking the return value helps to ensure that your program